chalabaj/Snafu/README.md

 BOMD:  MP2 in gaussian or MOLPRO
 TERACHEM: works through FMS interface, testing

 TODO: EOM-IP, EOM-EA in QCHEM/ORCA,
-It is straight forward to implement a new ab initio interface as at each step, the code reads the gradients.dat file in the running directory with the following structure:
+It is straight forward to implement a new ab initio interface as the code reads the gradients.dat file at each step.
+This file is created by an interface script after an ab-initio code completes ES calculations and saves the data to gradients.dat file in a running directory.
+The interface script have to export data with the following structure:
 energy-gs
 energy-1ex state
 ....